finos/rune-dsl/documentation/rosetta-modelling-component.md

       time TimeZone (1..1)
 ```

-Inputs and outputs can both have multiple cardinality in which case they will be treated as lists
+Inputs and outputs can both have multiple cardinality in which case they will be treated as lists.

 ``` Haskell
 func UpdateAmountForEachQuantity: